Julian-Arboleda/Hola.WebApi/README.md

 ### Common Errors <br/>
 ##### How can I  fix an error that says Roslyn?<br/>
-###### One potential fix for this error: right click on the project's solution in the solution explorer (Ctrl + Alt + L to open the window if it's not open), select Clean Solution, then select Rebuild Solution.
+###### Right click on the project's solution in the solution explorer (Ctrl + Alt + L to open the window if it's not open), select Clean Solution, then select Rebuild Solution.
 After rebuilding the solution it should launch as normal.